 If you are a coffee lover, you know that there are many different kinds of coffee available, with always something new to try.
 One of the most interesting flavors gaining in popularity is the Espresso Romano, a citrus coffee that you can find in the best coffee shops worldwide, including those in Paris.
-If you’d like to give it a try or you recently had a cup and want to make it at home, keep reading as we provide you with a step-by-step guide to produce this delightful drink in just a few minutes.
+If you would like to give it a try or you recently had a cup and want to make it at home, keep reading as we provide you with a step-by-step guide to produce this delightful drink in just a few minutes.

-How to Make Espresso Romano:
+How to Make Espresso Romano

 1. Brew Your Espresso

-You will begin creating your beverage by brewing a shot or two of espresso, like you normally would.
+You will begin creating your beverage by brewing a shot or two of espresso like you normally would.

 2. Preheat the Cup With Steam